 The Bodhisatta was once a student of a king’s chaplain.
-He schemed to get rid of his wife’s lover, who looked just like him, in a sacrificial ceremony for building a new city gate.
+The chaplain schemed to get rid of his wife’s lover, who looked just like him, in a sacrificial ceremony for building a new city gate.
 The lover escaped so the king made the Bodhisatta his new chaplain and sent the old chaplain to be sacrificed instead.
 The Bodhisatta secretly set him free.

 The Bodhisatta was once a golden deer.
 He saved a wicked man from drowning and later, when the queen wanted to have a golden deer preach to her, this man divulged the Bodhisatta’s location just so he could collect a big reward.